 The midst of a transition is the perfect time to start thinking about this.
 Focus on building a more frictionless process and making quick changes across the board that make for a more positive experience.

 Ask questions like: How can we make it easier for customers to access the information they need?
-Understand how they can prevent illness?
+How can we better understand how they can prevent illness?
 Get in touch with a doctor or nurse when they need?
 Or even pay a bill more quickly and easily?
-Can we communicate with less complicated, more human and language?
+Can we communicate with less complicated, more human language?
 Can we better train our people to act with empathy and patience?

 It’s these small changes that will help build the frictionless experience people now demand from the brands they pledge loyalty to.
 And making the experience feel good can sustain your brand and ensure you keep your customers while you’re in the midst of a digital transformation.
 They’ll be committed to you, and delighted when you do transform.

 2. Behave Consistently

 It’s great when a health care brand says they “care about their patients”.
 But when a customer calls and has to go through multitudes of layers just to get a terse answer to their question and can’t even understand the coverage they signed up for months before, the brand loses credibility.

 So while you’re in this transition, ask yourself what promises you make your customers.
 Are you living up to those?
 How can you better behave at every touchpoint?
 How can you really act like you care?